 - Collaborate through learner-centered communication and community relations through families, community members, and respond to diverse community interests and needs.

-- Promotes learner-centered organizational leadership and management through effective leadership and management of the organization, operations, and resources for a safe, efficient and effective learning environment.
+- Promote learner-centered organizational leadership and management through effective leadership and management of the organization, operations, and resources for a safe, efficient and effective learning environment.

 Texas Administrative Code 19 §242.15